srebreni3/Srebreni3/README.md

 ### About Me

-I'm an AWS enthusiast and I have a keen interest in learning and exploring the different AWS services and their use cases. 😊
+I'm an AWS enthusiast and I have a strong interest in learning and exploring the different AWS services and their use cases. 😊

 ### Skills